Czech Language Courses

 Czech for Erasmus Students is intended for all international students coming through exchange programmes offered by the Centre for International Cooperation.

-- Price: 2 200 CZK = about € 80.
-Students who study the Czech language as their main field of study or for whom it is compulsory, do not need to pay for it.
+- Price: 2 400 CZK; in the case of 4 academic hours per week, or 4 450 CZK in the case of 8 academic hours per week.
+Students who study the Czech language as their main field of study or for whom it is compulsory do not need to pay for it.
 ISEP direct, TESOL TE and CESP scholarship holders do not need to pay for it either.

 - Placement test: compulsory for everyone.
 After the evaluation of the placement test, you will be divided into groups (Beginners I – Beginners II – Pre-intermediate – Intermediate – Advanced – Very advanced) according to your level.